The Difference Between SECC and SGCC: All you Need to Know

 Among processed steel sheets, SECC is the most widely distributed.

-Generally, electro-galvanized steel requires chromate treatment.
+Generally, electro-galvanised steel requires chromate treatment.
 However, because chromate treatment involves the use of chemical substances containing chromium, SECC employs a chromium-free coating for its zinc plating and does not undergo chromate treatment.

-For other materials that have undergone electro-galvanization and require chromate treatment, pre-treated options are available for purchase, making it rare for buyers to conduct separate treatments.
+For other materials that have undergone electro-galvanisation and require chromate treatment, pre-treated options are available for purchase, making it rare for buyers to conduct separate treatments.

 SECC's Applications